denipop83/wizard/README.md

 SPAProxy.

 To test application in "production" mode (release assemblies, static files, containerized) run `docker-compose up` in solution root, docker daemon should be installed and started.
+After launching all containers, you can access frontend page on address (http://localhost:8080)

 ### Used technologies
 - .Net 6